Digital Marketing Vs Traditional Marketing – Which One Is Better

 This is again a paid advertising model.
 Here, the marketers place their ads on an ad platform and every time their ad is clicked, they pay a fee to the host.
 It is buying visits to a site rather than organic traffic.

 This is essentially a great way to communicate with the mobile consumer sector, especially since mobile usage has been climbing the ladder at a rapid pace.
 It is an instant way to make the customer feel valued.
-It makes them believe in your professionalism and endeavour to serve them in the best possible manner.
+It makes them believe in your professionalism and endeavor to serve them in the best possible manner.

 Heard of Nomophobia?
 Well, it is the fear of being without your mobile or not being able to use it.
 True That !.
 It is the state of most people today, as the mobile becomes an indispensable part of our routines.